Beyond-jQuery/book/manuscript/async-tasks.md

 The above code is commonly referred to as "callback hell".
 Each callback function must be nested inside of the previous one in order to make use of its result.
 As you can see, the callback system does _not_ scale very well.
 Let's look at another example which further confirms this conclusion.
 This time, we need to send three files submitted for a product in three separate ajax requests to three separate endpoints concurrently.
 We need to know when all requests have completed and if one or more of these requests failed.
 Regardless of the outcome, we need to notify our user with the result.
 If we are stuck using error-first callbacks, our solution is a bit of a mess:

-{title="using callbacks to support a series of dependent async tasks", lang=javascript}
+{title="using callbacks to monitor a series of dependent async tasks", lang=javascript}
 ~~~~~~~
 var successfulRequests = 0